portlandcodeschool/jse-win15-1/README.md

 **a)** `"1" == 1`
-a: 'true' - 'string' 1 is "close enough" to 'number' 1

 **b)** `"1" === 1`
-a: 'false' - 'string' 1 is not, strictly speaking, the same as 'number' 1

 **c)** `x == 'x'`
-a: 'undefined' - since no variable x has been defined.
-If the variable x **has** been defined, it should return 'false' unless the var x is set to "x"

 **d)** `x == (x+'')`
-a: 'undefined' - since no variable x has been defined.
-If the variable x **has** been defined, it should return 'false' unless the var x is set to "x"

 **e)** `'' == ' '`
-a: 'false' - since en empty string is not the same as a string with a space character in it

 **f)** `x = true`
-a: 'true' - since we just set 'x = true' it should return 'true'

 **g)** `var x; x == 'undefined'`
-a: false - since we declared the variable x, while it has no value, it is in fact defined

 **h)** `'9'<'10'`
-a: false - because they are both a 'string', strings are ordered alphabetically (1 before 9) and therefore, 10 comes before 9

 **i)** `typeof x + 1 === "number"`
-a: false - x being undefined, typeof is 'undefined1'

 **j)** `typeof x % 2 === "number"`
-a: false - x being undefined, typeof is 'NaN'

 **k)** `typeof (x % 2) === "number"`
-a: false - x being undefined, typeof is 'NaN'

 **l)** `x++ == ++x`
-a: false - but I am unclear as to why since both return "number" for typeof

 **m)** `++x == x++`
-a: true - but I am unclear as to why

 **n)** `"1"+x == 1+x`
-a:

 **o)** `"0"+1 == 1`